3d-it/auto-annotated-portfolio/content/pages/blog/post-two.md

   to keep your personal details secure
 featuredImage:
   type: ImageBlock
-  url: /images/featured-Image2.jpg
+  url: /images/INFORMATION TECHNOLOGY 3D-IT LOGO (12).png
-  altText: Post thumbnail image
+  altText: How to purchase a domain blog image
 media:
   url: /images/contact.jpg
   altText: How to purchase a domain blog image